svanegas/revolut_currencies/README.md

 There are some issues that were identified during the development process but they haven't been solved yet:

-- There's no loading screen
-- There's no empty screen
 - The app doesn't provide offline support
-- There is no error management
 - The currency inputs are limited to 20 characters, which will truncate a conversion that would take more
 - When there's several currencies, selecting one from the bottom will create a loop of focus/unfocus, making the app go crazy.